davidmoten/log-analysis/README.md

     cd log-analysis
 	./restart-all.sh

+Then configure the schema and indexes by going to http://<DB_HOST>:9292/load?n=0&configure=true.
+(TODO make this automatic).

 On a host (can be many) that has logs to be sent to the database:

 Create a config file as per [here](https://raw.github.com/davidmoten/log-analysis/master/log-persister/src/test/resources/persister-configuration-test.xml) in say ~/.log-analysis/persister-config.xml.